Brown Butter Toffee Milk and Dark Chocolate Chip Cookies with Dried Raspberries

 - In the butter and sugar mixture, add the 2 eggs, 2 1/2 tsp vanilla bean paste, and mix.

-- Mix together the dry and wet ingredients and fold in the smaller chocolate chips into the dough (save the larger chocolate chips to place on top).
-However many chocolate chips you include in your dough is personal, but I usually do about a handful of them because I prefer more dough to chocolate chips in my cookie.
+- Mix together the dry and wet ingredients and fold in the smaller chocolate chips into the dough (saving a few larger chocolate chips to place on top).

 - Once oven is preheated, remove baking sheet from oven and place about 6 golf ball size dough onto the baking sheet (makes about 16 total).